Code

 # Plot the absolute value of residuals against the predicted values

-chart = alt.Chart(results, title="Testing for Heteroskedasticity").mark_point().encode(
+= alt.Chart(results, title="Testing for Heteroskedasticity").mark_point().encode(

-y=alt.Y('y:Q').title("Absolute value of Residuals")
+x=alt.Y('y:Q').title("Absolute value of Residuals")

-chart + chart.transform_loess('Predictions', 'y').mark_line()
++ chart.transform_loess('Predictions', 'y').mark_line() chart

 The above plot shows the predicted values plotted against the absolute value of the residuals.
 Like in the histogram of residuals, we see a few outliers that are slightly skewing the results.
 But overall the line across the plot is mostly horizontal, suggesting that we do not see much heteroskedasticity in our model.
 While our model may not be ideal, it is probably valid.